DS-Onion/Policing-With-Predictive-Modeling/README.md

 Models/Tools used include: XG-Boost, Random Forest, ArcGIS

-In Charlotte, NC, predictive policing can strategically address the surge in vehicle thefts, particularly at private residences, thereby enhancing the efficiency of resource distribution and the effectiveness of preventative measures.
-A strong correlation exists between socioeconomic indicators such as poverty and unemployment rates and the incidence of vehicle-related theft;
-targeted interventions in these areas may lead to a decline in crime rate.
-Incorporating and refining predictive policing models can result in favorable outcomes in the future.

 Key Takeaways:

 In Charlotte, NC, predictive policing can strategically address the surge in vehicle thefts,